eddyerburgh/notes/docs/operating-systems/linux/time-management.md

 extern unsigned long volatile jiffies;
 ```

-Since `jiffies` is an `unsigned long`, on a 32 bit machine with `HZ` of 1000, it would only be able to hold 49.7 days worth of ticks {% cite lkd -l 213 %}.
+Since `jiffies` is an `unsigned long`, on a 32-bit machine with `HZ` of 1000, it would only be able to hold 49.7 days worth of ticks {% cite lkd -l 213 %}.

 A second `jiffies_64` variable is defined in <linux/jiffies.h>: